liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

                     ├── paragraph.soy
                     └── paragraph.soy.js

-Your field type module is nearly identical in structure to those included in
+Custom field type modules are nearly identical in structure to those included in
 @product@, as presented above.
 You won't need a `*TypeSettings` class in your initial module (see the tutorial on adding settings to your form field types to learn more about `*TypeSettings`), and the `*.soy.js` is generated from the